 I am an independent, practising lawyer, member of the Belgian Bar (year of call: 1999; of counsel, non-practising, 1994-1999).
 I practiced for 21 years in international legal networks (SJ Berwin; Andersen Legal: Dibb, Lupton, Alsop; DLA Piper), before I set up on my own in 2015.
 I offer advice independently, in the areas of conflict of laws /international dispute resolution; International and EU regulatory law (particularly environment); and International and EU trade law.

 I am also an academic, full professor (‘professor Ordinarius /gewoon hoogleraar’) in the University of Leuven (KU Leuven), and visiting professor at Monash University, Melbourne; King’s College, London; and the China-EU Shool of Law in Beijing, with expertise in private international law /conflict of laws (European, Belgian; and comparative); WTO law; EU and international environmental law; EU economic law; and EU Institutional Law.

 I am the author of i.a.
-European Private International Law, a Handbook on European conflict of laws, published in 2016 in second edition (1st ed.
-2013) by Hart /Bloomsbury (also available on Amazon – if you are EU-based, buying from your local bookstore or Amazon with .de, .fr or .nl extension will save you customs and handling headaches).
+European Private International Law, a Handbook on European conflict of laws, published in 2021 in third edition (1st ed.
+2013; 2nd ed.
+2016) by Hart /Bloomsbury (also available on Amazon – if you are EU-based, buying from your local bookstore or Amazon with .de, .fr or .nl extension will save you customs and handling headaches).
 A Chinese, Mandarin translation of the first ed. was published with Lawpress.

 This blog reports on recent developments in all areas listed above.
 It is not meant to be complete, evidently.
 It simply highlights recent developments which are relevant to my practice, teaching and research.
 For snap messages on developments which I am not likely to report on the blog, follow me on Twitter @